compolabs/spark-miden-v1/README.md

 ### What is Partial Consumption of a SWAPp Note?

-Partial consumption means that a SWAPp note allows a user who does not have sufficient liquidity to completely fill the SWAPp order to still execute their trade at the specified ratio of requested tokens in the SWAPp note.
+Partial consumption means that a user who does not have sufficient liquidity to completely fill the SWAPp note can still execute their trade at the specified ratio of requested to offered tokens in the SWAPp note.

 When partially filling a SWAPp note with liquidity L, the remaining liquidity L1 in the SWAPp note is added to the new outputted SWAPp note.